akhasoft/Yakhont/README.md

 all you need is just to provide permission-specific on-granted-callbacks (please refer to [dynamic permissions handling](https://akhasoft.github.io/yakhont/library/core/akha/yakhont/CorePermissions.html)).

+Video / audio recording.
+Transparent gestures recognition / handling.
+And more.

-So, as I told - the whole data loading in just one line of code (plus your callbacks - if any).
+And finally, as I told - the whole data loading in just one line of code (plus your callbacks - if any).

 ## Table of Contents